ASTR 1210 (O'Connell) Supplement

 Summary

 Humans are technological creatures.
 The earliest urban civilizations depended on a plethora of important technologies.
 Useful innovations spread through contacts among societies and became widely adopted and built upon.
 Modern science emerged from astronomy and physics in the 16th and 17th centuries and invoked a new mode of thinking about nature by placing a premium on validating ideas by empirical tests.
 Its success in making sense of the natural and human worlds transformed the ways in which new technologies were developed and greatly accelerated the rate of their introduction.
 We now live in a scientific civilization: the main technologies we rely upon today were made possible only by a long "critical conceptual path" of basic scientific research which itself was mostly not motivated by practical applications.
 Realizing the benefits of modern technology while simultaneously minimizing their inevitable negative side effects is a difficult balancing act with which all societies struggle, sometimes without great success.
-The biggest technological threat facing the world is uncontrolled population growth, something that too few intellectual or government leaders are addressing seriously.
+The biggest technological threat facing the world today is uncontrolled population growth, something that too few intellectual or government leaders are addressing seriously.

 If there is one main lesson from the history of human technology it is that its trends and impact are difficult or impossible to predict.
 In terms of government policy, the best approach (apart from obvious crises) is good, broad support for basic scientific research and moderate (but alert and intelligent) regulation/stimulation of technology in the private sector.